roitraining/ux-designers-training/operations-for-designers/labs/04-use-cloud-storage-sql.md

 npm i express
 ```

-6. Create a new **index.js** script file and open it for editing.
+6. Create a new `index.js` script file, and open it for editing.
 The Cloud Shell editor won't work for this one so use Nano or vi.

 ``` bash
 nano index.js
 ```

-7. Paste in the following JavaScript into your new script file.
+7. Paste in the following JavaScript into your new script file:

 ``` javascript
 const express = require('express');